pebreo/pebreo.github.io/midgame/part3-polyamory.md

 | Marijuana Use (Medical & Recreational) | Legal for medical and/or recreational use in a growing number of countries (still illegal in many others) | 20th-21st Centuries (criminalized in many places)                        |
 | Polyamory                              | More openly discussed and practiced, though not universally accepted                                      | Varies by culture (often seen as immoral or sinful)                      |

+## We've seen this movie before

+The concept of normalcy is a fascinatingly fluid one.
+Behaviors once deemed deviant, relegated to the fringes of society, have become commonplace as the world embraces the range of human experience.
+Let's breifly recap once-taboo cultural phenomenon, revisiting activities that were once met with raised eyebrows but wouldn't even bat an eye.

+* **Body Art:** From the rebellious sailors sporting intricate tattoos to the self-expression of dyed hair, body modifications were once seen as a mark of deviance.
+Today, tattoos are a mainstream form of art, adorning bodies of all ages and professions, a testament to our evolving definition of beauty.

+* **Love Without Borders:** Interracial relationships, once illegal in some places and frowned upon in many others, have become a beautiful reflection of our globalized world.
+Love stories defy borders, celebrating the richness that comes from embracing diversity.

+* **The Power of Pants:**  Imagine a world where women couldn't wear pants!
+Shocking as it may seem, trousers were once deemed "masculine" attire.
+Thankfully, practicality and a shift in societal norms paved the way for pants to become a staple in any woman's wardrobe.

+* **The Devil's Music:** Rock and roll, with its rebellious spirit and loud guitars, sent shockwaves through the 1950s.
+Now, it's a genre celebrated for its energy and innovation, a reminder that sometimes, the most disruptive forces can become the most beloved.

+* **The Joy of Movement:** From the swirling waltzes of the past to the pulsating beats of today's clubs, dancing has faced its fair share of criticism.
+Yet, the primal urge to move our bodies transcends cultural boundaries, reminding us of the universal language of joy and expression.

+* **A Toast (in Moderation):** Alcohol consumption has had a complex history, with periods of strict prohibition and social acceptance.
+Today, responsible drinking is a part of many cultures, a reminder that even "deviant" behaviors can be enjoyed in moderation.

+* **The Green Debate:** Marijuana, demonized for decades, is now finding acceptance for both medical and recreational uses.
+This shift reflects a growing openness to explore alternative treatments and redefine our relationship with psychoactive substances.

+* **Beyond Monogamy:** Open relationships, once considered taboo, are being discussed more openly as people explore different ways to structure love and intimacy.
+Whether this becomes mainstream remains to be seen, but it highlights the ongoing evolution of our understanding of human connection.

+These are just a few examples of how societal norms have shifted, embracing once-deviant behaviors.
+As Epstein argues, this adaptability is a key to human progress.
+By venturing outside our comfort zones, we enrich our lives and create a world that is more inclusive and vibrant.
+The journey continues, and who knows what "deviant" behaviors will become the next cherished aspects of our diverse human experience?

 ## Why it would work